 Welcome to the Environmental Awareness & Research Unit

-To this end, Dr Mary Stack, manages the EARU for Cork County Council is running a proactive awareness programme with local initiatives at the core.
+To this end, the Environmnetal Awareness Team in Cork County Council is running a proactive awareness programme with local initiatives at the core.

 At the heart of our youth programme is the Green School Flag initiative.
 The Council actively promotes this eco Educational Environmental Awards Programme accredited by on Taisce www.greenschoolsireland.org.
 Following the establishment of the Environmental Awareness Unit, the number of schools participating in the programme has soared from 15 in 2005 to 320 in 2015.
 This is > 90% of all Cork County schools primary & second level schools.